 Although MTDC is the most commonly used method of computing indirect costs, other methods for computing indirect costs are negotiated with the University.
 For example, some awards allow indirect cost to be charged on all direct expenses, while other awards exclude certain items usually included in MTDC (e.g. student travel and participant support costs) in computing the indirect costs.

 COLLEGES AND UNIVERSITIES RATE AGREEMENT

-EIN: 1426004224A1 DATE:06/29/2020
+EIN: 1426004224A1

-ORGANIZATION: FILING REF.: The preceding

-Iowa State University agreement was dated

-3607 Administrative Services Bldg.
-06/26/2019
+ORGANIZATION: Iowa State University 3607 Administrative Services Bldg.
+Room 1635 Ames, IA 50011-2042 DATE:06/29/2020 ending June

+FILING REF.: The preceding agreement was dated 06/26/2019